The iconic Lamborghini Miura celebrates its 55th birthday next year and the luminous automotive silhouette looks sharper than ever.

 Produced between 1966 and 1973, the Italian rear mid-engined supercar blazed the trail of high-performance supercars that followed in its high powered tyre tracks.
 Launched by Ferruccio Lamborghini, the colourful icon became the fastest production road car and was aptly named after a breed of ‘toro’ reared since the 19th century by the Miura family in Andalucia, southern Spain.

-Synonymous with masculinity, strength and power, the Lamborghini badge is now the instantly recognisable bull.
+Synonymous with masculinity, strength and power, the unmistakable Lamborghini proudly displays the now instantly recognisable bull.
 Following a rolling chassis presentation at the 1965 Turin Auto Show, the P400 prototype was given its successful debut at the 1966 Geneva Motor Show where it received rapturous applause from the press and onlookers.

 Its ostentatious Bertone-crafted design was penned by Marcello Gandini who worked closely with a skilled development team which included three outstanding engineers that were privileged enough to work on the Miura at the start of their long careers, Gian Paolo Dallara, Paolo Stanzani and Bob Wallace who was himself responsible for the Miura’s horsepower.